Which listings require payment?

 Do I still have to pay to list a property even if I don’t use Zillow's tenant screening, rent payments or lease builder?

-Except for your first listing, it costs $9.99 per week to list any property on Zillow Rental Manager in select states* (see “Which listings require payment?”).
-Our rental management tools — applications, payments and leases*** — are free to users regardless of whether your properties are actively listed for rent.
-If you choose not to utilize those offered tools, you will still need to pay $9.99 per week for each listing (except for your first listing).
+Except for your first listing, there is a charge to list each property on Zillow Rental Manager (see “How much does it cost to list a rental property?”).
+Our rental management tools — applications, payments and leases** — are free to users regardless of whether your properties are actively listed for rent.
+If you choose not to utilize those offered tools, you will still be charged the fee for each listing (except for your first listing).

 Do you have bulk pricing for property managers with several listings?